How the Data Were Organized

 class that indicates the type of treatment studied.
 Then, treatments are coded

-at the arm level by study class subcode and treatment name.
+at the arm level by Treatment focus, Study class subcode and Treatment name.
+See below for more detail.

 Treatment Focus (study level)

-is coded as being a study that is focused on PTSD or both PTSD and SUD
+is coded as being a study that is focused on PTSD or on both PTSD and SUD

 (PTSD+SUD).
 PTSD+SUD studies are treatment studies that are designed to target